Developers

 Mind the creation rate limit

-Dynamic-code creation is capped at 20 per hour per account; over that the API returns 429 and the Zap step errors.
+Dynamic-code creation is capped at 20 per hour per account; over that the API returns 429 and the Create Dynamic QR Code step errors.
 For high-volume flows — a Zap that fires on every order — either add a delay/throttle, or move bulk minting to POST /v1/dynamic/bulk (up to 200 per request) outside Zapier.
 The bulk generation guide covers that path.